strimzi/proposals/076-connector-offsets-support.md

   Similar to if Connect returns on error, the operator will add a condition stating that the operation has failed because the connector is not stopped and therefore offsets cannot be altered, and leave the annotation on the resource.
   The user can update the KafkaConnector to stop the connector and alter the offsets at the same time.
   In that case the operator will first stop the connector, and once that API call returns, then it will make the call to alter the offsets.
+* If the specified ConfigMap `data` does not contain an entry called `offsets.json` this will be treated as an error.
+* The operator will only examine the contents of the `offsets.json` entry in the ConfigMap, ignoring any other fields.

 ### Resetting offsets

-To reset the offsets for a particular connector the user will annotate the KafkaConnector resource with the new annotation `strimzi.io/connectorOffsets` set to `reset`.
+To reset the offsets for a particular connector the user will annotate the KafkaConnector resource with the new annotation `strimzi.io/connector-offsets` set to `reset`.
 When the operator observes this annotation it will use the DELETE /connectors/{connector}/offsets endpoint to reset all offsets for the connector.
 When the reset has been completed the operator will remove this annotation from the resource.